 The great Tang dynasty poet Li Bai 李白 (701–762 CE) used wei to describe a Buddhist temple on the summit of a mountain where he once spent the night:

 Here it is night: I stay at the

-Here I can touch the starts with my hand.
+Here I can touch the stars with my hand.